VKMishra08/RC-Controller-Car/README.md

 1. The user sends a movement command using the RC transmitter.
 2. The RC receiver receives the wireless signal.
-3. Arduino reads and processes the received command.
+3. ESP32 reads and processes the received command.
-4. Arduino sends control signals to the motor driver.
+4. ESP32 sends control signals to the motor driver.
 5. The motor driver controls the DC motors.
 6. The car moves according to the selected command.